-You’ll have to talk to VWO to get all the information on their pricing, though they do outline plans in their pricing page.
+You’ll have to talk to VWO to get all the information on a full stack plan, but they outline plans for individual parts of their product.

-People who want to run A/B tests and gather analytics in the same platform.
+People who want to run A/B tests and gather analytics on the same platform.

-Customer feedback tools combine the power of in-app messaging tools with a research focus to bring you tools that help you gather insight about your customers directly in your app.
+Automated feedback tools help you gather feedback continuously.
+Typically this is done through a form on your website or product.
+Things like NPS scores and on-site surveys are automated feedback.
+These tools combine the power of in-app messaging tools with a research focus to bring you tools that help you gather insight about your customers directly in your app.
 Many of these tools allow users to leave quick and easy feedback on things they’re already interacting with on your site.
 This makes it easy to constantly gather insights and get a sense of how your users as a whole feel about features and capabilities and can be a great complement to moderated, qualitative studies.

 Appcues adds a layer on top of your existing product to walk users through onboarding processes, new features, or to collect survey responses.
 This makes it easy for teams who are constantly rolling out new features to introduce them to their users in intuitive way and to collect their feedback directly on the site.
 Appcues allows teams to collect answers to survey questions or NPS scores on your product’s website.